dorsalstream/dorsalstream.github.io/_posts/2018-04-10-MobilenNetv2.md

 <figure class="figcenter">
   <img src="/assets/mobres/netstruct.png" alt="Proposed modifications to " width="80%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Fig1: Bottleneck module used in MobileNetV2 (a) and the proposed modifications (b), (c), (d).
+  <figcaption>Fig 1: Bottleneck module used in MobileNetV2 (a) and the proposed modifications (b), (c), (d).
 The parameter count is for 32x32 CIFAR10/100 images.
 The number of parameters at each layer are marked in blue.</figcaption>
 </figure>

 ### Experiments
-The various schemes are evaluated on CIFAR 10 and CIFAR 100, with the core network structure as described in Tab1.
+The various schemes are evaluated on CIFAR 10 and CIFAR 100, with the core network structure as described in Tab 1.
 The networks are trained in Pytorch using SGD with a mini-batch size of 50, weight decay of 0.0001, and learning rates given in Tab2.
 The networks parameters are randomly initialized and average of 5 runs reported.

 <table class="figtablestyle">
 <tr>
 <td>
 <figure class="figcenter">
   <img src="/assets/mobres/netconfig.png" alt="Network configuration" width="60%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Tab1: MobileNetV2 configuration used for CIFAR10/100.
+  <figcaption>Tab 1: MobileNetV2 configuration used for CIFAR10/100.
 Refer to the paper for the meaning of the column headers.</figcaption>
 </figure>
 </td>

 <td>
 <figure class="figcenter">
   <img src="/assets/mobres/lrscheme.png" alt="learning rate scheme" width="40%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Tab2: Learning rate scheme used for the experiments.
+  <figcaption>Tab 2: Learning rate scheme used for the experiments.
 Mini-batch size of 50, weight decay of 0.0001.</figcaption>
 </figure>
 </td>
 </tr>